NicholasAntoniadesEngineer/NicholasAntoniadesEngineer/README.md

 Welcome to my GitHub.

-I am a hands-on engineer with extensive experience in software development and hardware support.
+I am a hands-on engineer with extensive experience in software and hardware engineering.
 I have worked across the Military, Medical, Automotive, and Aerospace sectors, bringing robust technical skills and a passion for innovation to each project.

 ### 📫 Contact
 - **Email:** nickantoniades11@gmail.com